codeuniversity/student-council/statute/statute.md

 2.–7. the six portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships),
 8. for each study programme, one person proposed to the Senate for appointment as a student member,

-(4) The General Assemblies of the Study Programmes elect one member of the Senate per programme in accordance with § 16(2).

-(5) Elections follow majority voting as in § 4(6)–(8).
+(4) Elections follow majority voting as in § 4(6)–(8).
 All roles are open to all students, irrespective of gender and age.
 Diversity and equal opportunity are to be fostered in candidate outreach and nomination.

-(6) The members of the organs are elected according to the principles of majority voting.
+(5) The members of the organs are elected according to the principles of majority voting.
 The person with the most votes, but at least 50% + 1 votes gets elected.
 If no candidate manages to achieve this majority a final ballot between the person with the most votes and the runner up is held.
 The person with the most votes in the final ballot is elected.

-(7) In a majority election, the voting person has as many votes as there are positions to be filled.
+(6) In a majority election, the voting person has as many votes as there are positions to be filled.

-(8) Only one vote per person can be cast.
+(7) Only one vote per person can be cast.

-(9) Every elected representative can be released from their duties at any point according to the principles of majority voting described in §4(6).
+(8) Every elected representative can be released from their duties at any point according to the principles of majority voting described in §4(6).

 ## 5 - Terms of office, rotation